-One thing I don’t think I’ve shared about myself here is the school environment I grew up in.
+As I was reflecting on this month’s theme I was reminded of my elementary school years.
 When I was young I attended the local public school.
 The summer before my 4th grade year my parents decided to send my sister and I to a local private Christian school.
 Our school was small, I actually graduated from there 9 years later with a class size of 17.
 Though not homeschooled, I did attend school with the same 10 people from 4th grade on with a few new people popping in here and there, my class felt like my family.
 It wasn’t only my classmates that felt like family, my teachers felt that way, too.
 I remember when I was in 5th – 7th grade we had two widowed sisters who came each week to lead music for our weekly chapel service.
 I don’t remember many of the hymns they led us through but I do remember we often sang the hymn to the words from Psalm 19.
 Most specifically, I remember singing these words – “More to be desired are they than gold, yeah than much fine gold: sweeter also than honey and the honeycomb.”
 Even as an 11 year old those words penetrated my heart and imprinted upon it the sweetness of God’s word.
 I knew then that God’s word is not just a list of rules and commands it is a sweet story of love and redemption.
 The greatest we have ever known and ever will know.

-This month as we learn about the honey bee and the honeycomb and as we celebrate the arrival of summer let this month’s scripture receive the place it deserves.
+In this June morning time, as we learn about the honey bee and the honeycomb and as we celebrate the arrival of summer. let this month’s scripture receive the place it deserves.
 Don’t forget it.
 It is not only a part of this bundle, it is the most important part.

 MUSIC